• Skip to primary navigation

 Hats really do look complicated to a beginner and I can clearly remember when I knit my first hat.
 I knit my first hat ( and several since!) on straight needles and simply seamed up the back.
 It’s totally possible and easy to do!
 In fact, if you want an easy hat pattern that requires NO decreasing and worked on straight needles, check out this one I designed:

-Made with bulky weight yarn, this is about as simple as they come.
+Made with bulky weight yarn, this is about as simple as it comes.
 If you can knit and purl on straight needles, you CAN make this hat.
 Click here for the free simple hat knitting pattern.

 Beanies and hats are amazing for using up a single skein of yarn, or for using up leftover odds and ends – especially if you use stripes or other color work.
 The possibilities are endless!
 So let’s take a look at some tips and tricks for hat knitting.

 First, you need a good idea of what size hat you would like to make.
 The typical hat circumference is smaller than the wearer’s head to ensure a snug fit.
 So, for me, I know I have a 22″ circumference head so most all the patterns you will see on the site are 20″ circumference.
-Typically, a preemie hat will be around 12″, a baby hat 14-16″, a toddler/child hat will be 18″, teen or adult small 20″ and adult large 22″.
-Of course your hat can be whatever circumference fits you!
+Typically, a preemie hat will be around 12″, a baby hat 14-16″, a toddler/child hat will be 18″, a teen or adult small 20″, and an adult large 22″.
+Of course, your hat can be whatever circumference fits you!

 Next, gauge is important!!!
 Please, please take time to check your gauge.
 I’ve skipped this before and ended up with a hat the size of Montana… not fun and I wasted a ton of time knitting it.
 Ensure you are getting the correct gauge or your hat will end up too large (like mine) or too small.